 - 1. To play high school golf, a student must be considered an amateur golfer.
-Violations of the Amateur Status code include, but are not limited to: - a.
-Conduct or identification as a professional golfer. - b.
-Playing for prize money (cash) or its equivalent in a match, competition or exhibition. - c.
-Accepting a prize or prize voucher in excess of \$750 or the equivalent. - d.
-Accepting expenses to play in a golf competition (with some exceptions). - e.
-Accepting payment or compensation for giving golf instruction (with some exceptions). - f.
-An amateur golfer of skill or reputation using that skill or reputation for monetary gain. - g.
-Acting in a manner that is detrimental to the best interests of the amateur game, including actions related to formal golf gambling, that is contrary to the purpose and spirit of the Rules.
+Violations to the Amateur Status code include, but are not limited to: - a.
+Playing for prize money (cash) or its equivalent in a handicap competition. - b.
+Accepting a prize or prize voucher in excess of \$1,000 or the equivalent. - c.
+Play in a golf competition as a professional. - d.
+Accepting payment or compensation for giving golf instruction (with some exceptions). - e.
+Are employed as a golf club or driving range professional. - f.
+Hold a membership of an association for professional golfers.